cadekane/crc-analysis-guide/README.md

 4. Mutect2: this step is longer than SCMA but shorter than PoN.
 5. Aggregating MAFs: this step is short.

 The pipeline is run using Oliver-Cromwell, which requires installation via conda environment.
 In fact, the entire pipeline must be run using a conda environment.
+There is an example Jupyter Notebook in this GitHub repository that contains Python/bash code to accomplish steps 0 through 5 of the pipeline.
+It speeds up the process, but be vigilant in checking that the path and name variables being passed to various commands are appropriate/correct.

 ## Preparing Your Pipeline Repository
 The pipeline requires many folders/repositories for input and output.
 CRC data is more complicated than other cancer data because several fastqs are generated for a single sample/patient.
 Due to limited resources, this necessitates us to do the Pre-Processing in batches of 3 samples.
 PoN requires ALL pre-processed outputs (Normal .bam files).
 And Mutect2 should also be run in batches.